0xSpaceShard/starknet-hardhat-plugin/README.md

 Invokes a function on the target contract.
 If the function takes any inputs, they should be passed as a single string, separated by space.
 If the wallet argument is passed, the wallet `wallets["WALLET_NAME"]` configured in the `hardhat.config` file will be used.
-If omitted, the Starknet argument `--no_wallet` will be used by default.
+If omitted, the StarkNet argument `--no_wallet` will be used by default.

 ```
 npx hardhat starknet-invoke --starknet-network myNetwork --contract contract --function increase_balance --address $CONTRACT_ADDRESS --inputs "10 20" --wallet MyWallet